RocketRace/rocketrace.github.io/decadv-2024.md

 as the message that it'll communicate.
 Who is my intended audience?
 Certainly not the general online programming population.

+## December 12
+A whole lot of chunky progress!
+Styling, structuring... and TONS of performance improvements.
+Primarily minimizing the number of bigint operations that I have to do.
+One thing that makes a huge difference is avoiding converting bigints to decimal strings, especially when scrolling at very large positions.
+Hexadecimal serialization is fine, because it only takes a linear scan through the bigint's internal 64-bit (?) digits.
+However, printing in base 10 requires repeatedly dividing the bigint by a power of 10, which can be costly.
+Firefox performance devtools have been very helpful for me!

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023